facebookarchive/webscalesql-5.6/support-files/MacOSX/ReadMe.txt

        more information, see Section 5.1.3, "Server Command Options."

      * You may need (or want) to create a specific mysql user to own the MySQL directory and data.
-On Mac OS X 10.4 and lower you can do this by using the Netinfo Manager application, located within the Utilities folder within the Applications folder.
-On Mac OS X 10.5 and later you can do this through the Directory Utility.
-From Mac OS X 10.5 and later (including Mac OS X Server 10.5) the mysql should already exist.
+You can do this through the Directory Utility, and the mysql user should already exist.
        For use in single user mode, an entry for _mysql (note the underscore prefix) should already exist within the system /etc/passwd file.

-     * Due to a bug in the Mac OS X package installer, you may see this error message in the destination disk selection dialog:
-You cannot install this software on this disk. (null)
-       If this error occurs, click the Go Back button once to return to the previous screen.
-Then click Continue to advance to the destination disk selection again, and you should be able to choose the destination disk correctly.
-We have reported this bug to Apple and it is investigating this problem.

      * If you get an "insecure startup item disabled" error when MySQL launches, use the following procedure.
 Adjust the